Human chromosomes (grey) capped by telomeres (white)

 If death is inevitable, then all we can do is die and hope for the best.
 But perhaps we don’t have to die.
 Many respectable scientists now believe that humans can overcome death and achieve immortality through the use of future technologies.
 But how will we do this?

 The first way we might achieve physical immortality is by conquering our biological limitations—we age, become diseased, and suffer trauma.
 Aging research, while woefully underfunded, has yielded positive results.
 Average life expectancies have tripled since ancient times, increased by more than fifty percent in the industrial world in the last hundred years, and most scientists think we will continue to extend our life-spans.
-We know that we can further increase our life-span by restricting calories, and we increasingly understand the role that telomeres play in the aging process.
+We know that we can further increase our lifespan by restricting calories, and we increasingly understand the role that telomeres play in the aging process.
 We also know that certain jellyfish and bacteria are essentially immortal, and the bristlecone pine may be as well.
-There is no thermodynamic necessity for senescence—aging is presumed to be a byproduct of evolution —although why mortality should be selected for remains a mystery.
+There is no thermodynamic necessity for senescence—aging is presumed to be a byproduct of evolution —although why mortality should be selected remains a mystery.
 There are reputable scientists who believe we can conquer aging altogether—in the next few decades with sufficient investment—most notably the Cambridge researcher Aubrey de Grey.

 If we do unlock the secrets of aging, we will simultaneously defeat many other diseases as well, since so many of them are symptoms of aging.
-Many researchers now consider aging itself to be a disease which progresses as you age.
+Many researchers now consider aging itself to be a disease that progresses as you age.
 There are a number of strategies that could render disease mostly inconsequential.
 Nanotechnology may give us nanobot cell-repair machines and robotic blood cells; biotechnology may supply replacement tissues and organs; genetics may offer genetic medicine and engineering; and full-fledged genetic engineering could make us impervious to disease.